 17 of 18

-This Thai cashew salad uses whole cashews, cucumber, carrot, red peppers and Thai herbs in a healthy and colorful combination of flavors and textures.
-Use generous amounts of herbs like coriander and basil, and make a savory dressing with lime juice, soy, fish sauce, garlic, and chili.
+This Thai cashew salad uses whole cashews, cucumber, carrot, red peppers, and Thai herbs in a healthy and colorful combination of flavors and textures.
+Use generous amounts of herbs like coriander and basil, and make a savory dressing with lime juice, soy, fish sauce, garlic, and chile.

 This vegetarian preparation is high in protein and good fats thanks to the cashews, but feel free to add any other animal protein of your choice to make it a whole meal.
 Ready in 15 minutes.

 Our cucumber salad is simple and tasty, filling and healthy.
 Use a mandolin to make pretty cucumber ribbons, or a hand peeler to achieve a similar effect.
 Mix with peppers, peanuts, green onions, and cilantro.

 The dressing uses Golden Mountain Sauce, which you can buy online or in Asian stores, in addition to lime juice, soy sauce, and Thai chili paste.
 Mix your veggies and herbs and toss with dressing.
 Add tofu, tempeh, seitan, or roasted garbanzos for extra texture and protein.
 Ready in 20 minutes.